LightSys/midwife-emr-ansible/build_odroid/README.md

 ## TODO in no particular order mostly:

-- adjust /etc/network/interfaces.d/eth0 and wlan0
 - configure and harden SSH
 - install gulp
 - determine if we still need bower (what version of software is Pami getting?)
 - install Midwife-EMR
-- configure MySQL
+- configure MySQL (get rid of 4 passwordless root accounts)
 - install midwife-emr-services
 - configure nginx or does midwife-emr-services do this?
 - No more Redis, right?